Jeremiah: Lineage and early life

 Jeremiah resisted the call by complaining that he was only a child and did not know how to speak, but the Lord placed the word in Jeremiah's mouth, commanding "Get yourself ready!"
 The qualities of a prophet listed in Jeremiah 1 include not being afraid, standing up to speak, speaking as told, and going where sent.
 Since Jeremiah is described as emerging well trained and fully literate from his earliest preaching, his relationship with the Shaphan family has been used to suggest that he may have trained at the scribal school in Jerusalem over which Shaphan presided.

 In his early years of being a prophet, Jeremiah was primarily a preaching prophet, preaching throughout Israel.
 He condemned idolatry, the greed of priests, and false prophets.
 Many years later, God instructed Jeremiah to write down these early oracles and his other messages.
+Charles Cutler Torrey argues that the prophet accuses priests and scribes of altering the actual Scriptures with "scribal additions" to accommodate the worship of other deities.

 Persecution

 Jeremiah's prophecies prompted plots against him.
-Unhappy with Jeremiah's message, possibly from concern that it would shut down the Anathoth sanctuary, his priestly kin and the men of Anathoth conspired to kill him.
-However, the Lord revealed the conspiracy to Jeremiah, protected his life, and declared disaster for the men of Anathoth.
+Unhappy with Jeremiah's message, possibly from concern that it would shut down the Anathoth sanctuary, his priestly kin and the men of Anathoth plotted to kill him.
+However, the Lord revealed the conspiracy to Jeremiah, protected his life, and declared disaster for the people of Anathoth.
 When Jeremiah complains to the Lord about this persecution, he is told that the attacks on him will become worse.

 A priest, Pashur the son of Immer, a temple official in Jerusalem, had Jeremiah beaten and put in the stocks at the Upper Gate of Benjamin for a day.
 After this, Jeremiah laments the travails and mockery that speaking God's word have caused him.
 He recounts how, if he tries to shut God's word inside, it burns in his heart and he is unable to hold it in.